Cold War (2018 film)

 Cold War premiered at the 2018 Cannes Film Festival on 10 May 2018.
-Critics praised its acting, screenplay, direction and cinematography.
-The film has received numerous accolades, including three nominations at the 91st Academy Awards (Best Foreign Language Film, Best Director and Best Cinematography) and four at the 72nd BAFTA Film Awards, as well as six awards from seven nominations at the 31st European Film Awards, winning the main Best Film Award.
+Critics praised its acting, direction, screenplay, and cinematography.
+The film received numerous accolades, including three nominations at the 91st Academy Awards (Best Foreign Language Film, Best Director and Best Cinematography) and four at the 72nd BAFTA Film Awards, as well as six awards from seven nominations at the 31st European Film Awards, winning the main Best Film Award.

 Plot

 In post-World War II Poland, director and composer Wiktor, manager Kaczmarek, and choreographer Irena are holding auditions for a state-sponsored folk music ensemble.
 Wiktor's attention is immediately captured by Zula, an ambitious and captivating young woman who is faking a peasant identity and is on probation after attacking her abusive father.
-Wiktor and Zula quickly develop a strong, obsessive attraction and have sex after a performance.
+Wiktor and Zula quickly develop a strong, obsessive attraction and have sex following a performance.
 Wiktor and Irena are pressured by bureaucrats to include pro-Communist and pro-Stalinist propaganda in their performances—in exchange, the troupe would be allowed to tour the Eastern Bloc.
 Wiktor and Irena oppose this, but the career-driven, opportunistic Kaczmarek agrees, and a resentful Irena quits.
 Kaczmarek is also interested in Zula and pressures her into spying on Wiktor for him, but Zula does not reveal any incriminating information.
 When the ensemble visits East Berlin, Wiktor plans to flee to the West with Zula, and the two affirm their love and passion.
 Zula fails to come to the rendezvous with Wiktor, and he crosses the border alone.

 Years later, Zula meets Wiktor in Paris, where he is working at a jazz club.
 They both have other partners, but their continued mutual attraction is clear.
 When Wiktor asks Zula why she failed to appear with him to cross the border, she says that she lacked confidence in herself.
 A year later, Wiktor attends one of the troupe's performances in Yugoslavia, where Zula spots him in the audience and becomes visibly shaken.
 Two years later, Wiktor is working as a film score composer in Paris, where Zula reunites with him.
 She has married another man to obtain a visa so that she could travel to Paris and be with Wiktor.
 Wiktor attempts to build a singing career for Zula.
 He embellishes her backstory to make her more interesting to film producer Michel, which annoys Zula.
 Zula becomes jealous of Wiktor's past lovers, and as work on her record strains their relationship, she begins to drink heavily and misbehave in public.
 Wiktor and Zula finish Zula's record, but a disappointed Zula remains frustrated and unhappy.
 She reveals that she had an affair with Michel and insults Wiktor, and he strikes her.
 She later disappears, and Wiktor confronts Michel, who states she has returned to Poland.